Kristrunu/m6-native/m6-native/README.md

 ```
 yarn start
 ```

 #### You need to add .env file and contact me to get the API key to put in that file.

 #### Open localhost:19002 in your browser

 #### Select "Run on IOS sumulator"

 - You may need to open Xcode Simulator on your computer

-&nbsp;